 PLANNING PHASE OF THE RISK ASSESSMENT

 Specific considerations should be undertaken regarding the potential adverse effects of a particular LM mosquito, taking into account the species of the mosquito, the LM trait, the intended and unintended receiving environment, and the objective and scale of the intended release.
-These considerations should focus on, for instance: (a) the kinds of possible adverse effects for which there are scientifically plausible scenarios; (b) the species as well as ecological and epidemiological processes that could be affected by the introduction of the LM mosquitoes; (c) the protection goals of the country where the LM mosquitoes will be introduced; and (d) a conceptual link between the identified protection goals and the introduction of the LM mosquito into the environment.

-The biology and, to some extent, the ecology of the mosquito species that transmit malaria and dengue are rather well known in many regions of the world.
+These considerations should focus on, for instance: (a (b) the species as well as ecological and epidemiological processes that could be affected by the introduction of the LM mosquitoes; (The biology and, to some extent, the ecology of the mosquito species that transmit malaria and dengue are rather well known in many regions of the world.
 However, in certain regions and in the environment where LM mosquitoes are likely to be introduced, more information may be needed depending on the nature and scale of the LM strategy to be deployed.
 In many of these environments few studies have been conducted to examine gene flow among disease-transmitting vectors, their mating behaviour, the interactions among vectors sharing one habitat, how pathogens respond to the introduction of new vectors, etc. Such information may be needed to establish a baseline in order to assess the risks of LM mosquitoes.
 Additionally, methods for the identification of specific ecological or environmental hazards are also needed.

 Identification of the likely potential receiving environment of an LM mosquito will depend on several factors, including whether specific release sites have been planned and whether natural or artificial barriers are present that could limit the dispersal of the LM mosquito.
 In some cases, risk assessors may need to consider the entire national territory or even neighbouring countries as the likely potential receiving environment (see also “Unintentional Transboundary Movement” below).